 Resources for Faculty

-The Office of Global Studies appreciates your interest in developing a faculty-led study abroad program.
-We look forward to assisting you in what will be a richly rewarding opportunity, both for your own professional development and the academic growth of St. Kate's students.
+St. Catherine University appreciates your interest in developing a faculty-led study abroad program.
 As part of the University's Internationalization Initiative we aim to create partnerships with faculty and departments to develop more opportunities for St. Kate's students to study abroad.

 With today's dynamic and diverse student population, your willingness to consider directing a study abroad program allows St. Kate's to offer a broader range of study abroad options to a variety of students.
 Your participation teaching abroad enriches the curriculum and opens new doors for students.